Imagine drinking a delicious tea to balance your glands, strengthen your nervous system, cleanse your liver, and more...

-Then add: 1/2 cup cold milk (per cup of remaining liquid) Bring the tea back to a boil and shut off.
+Then add: 1/2 cup cold milk or milk substitute (rice milk, almond milk, oat milk, etc.) Bring the tea back to a boil and shut it off.

-Add for only a couple minutes: 1/4 tsp. of any black tea (I prefer jasmine)
+Add, for only a couple of minutes: 1/4 tsp. of any black tea (I prefer jasmine)

 If you wish to make more than one quart at a time (I'd recommend it), you will need fewer spices.
-A good amount of spices to use for 2 quarts of YOGI TEA, is about 20 each of cardamom pods, peppercorns, and 15 each of cloves.
+A good amount of spices to use for 2 quarts of YOGI TEA, is about 20 cardamom pods, 20 peppercorns, and 15 cloves.
 For cinnamon, use about 3 sticks.
 For the ginger, use about 1 inch of the sliced root.
-Use 1 quart of milk and 1 Tbl. of black tea.
+Use 1/2 quart of milk and 1 tablespoon of black tea.

-The black pepper is a blood purifier, the cardamom is for the colon, the cloves for the nervous system, the cinnamon for the bones, the ginger strengthens the sex organ system and also helps when you are suffering from a cold, the flu, or general physical weakness.
+The black pepper is a blood purifier, the cardamom is for the colon, the cloves are for the nervous system, cinnamon is for the bones, and the ginger strengthens the sex organ system and also helps when you are suffering from a cold, the flu, or general physical weakness.
 The milk aids in the easy assimilation of the spices and avoids irritation to the colon and stomach.
-The black tea acts as an alloy for all of the ingredients, achieving a new chemical alloy structure which makes the tea a healthful and delicious drink!
+The black tea acts as an alloy for all of the ingredients, achieving a new chemical alloy structure that makes the tea a healthful and delicious drink!

 If you find all this too much work, we have the original formula or delicious variations in tea bags at GRD or check your local health food store.